RickyRomero/hello.rickyromero.com/projects/heatherromero.com/index.md

 [img]

 I also built the project tiles to have a simple effect when you mouse over them.
-They show a different preview image depending on how far left or right you move the cursor.
+They show different preview images depending on how far left or right you move the cursor.

 [video]